UEDF Fish & Chips

 Fish and chip shop in Altadena, California, U.S.

-UEDF Fish & Chips was a fish and chip shop in Altadena, California.
+UEDF Fish & Chips was a fish and chip shop in Altadena, California, that operated from 1998 until the business was destroyed during the January 2025 Eaton Fire.

 Overview

-UEDF Fish & Chips was founded in 1998 by Abdul Muhammad, originally to help the Masjid Al-Taqwa move from its previous location on Fair Oaks Avenue to its current location on Lake Avenue, both in Altadena.
+UEDF Fish & Chips was founded in 1998 by Abdul Muhammad, originally to help the Masjid Al-Taqwa move from its previous location on Fair Oaks Avenue to its later location on Lake Avenue, both in Altadena.

 The acronym "UEDF" stands for the United Economic Development Fund, a non-profit organization established by Muhammad to aid in the economic empowerment of Altadena's local African American community.
 Both the UEDF and the restaurant shared facilities, with Muhammad and his wife, Regina C. Grimes, purchasing both the property hosting both entities and the building for the Masjid Al-Taqwa which was located next door.

 The restaurant was destroyed in the 2025 Eaton Fire.
 The Los Angeles Conservancy listed UEDF Fish & Chips as one of the historic places destroyed by the fire.